dhall-lang/dhall-lang/standard/type-inference.md

     ──────────────────────────────────────────────────────────  ; x ∉ { xs… }
     Γ ⊢ { x = t, xs… } : { x : T, ts… }

+Carefully note that there should be no need to handle duplicate fields by this point because the [desugaring rules for record literals](./record.md) merge duplicate fields into unique fields.

 You can only select field(s) from the record if they are present: